Summary 2: First Part of the Training (continued)

 En tout cas bien joué, on a hâte de voir d'autres beaux dessins ヽ(*⌒∇⌒*)ノ

-Hello everyone, thank you Dessindigo for these great courses, they help me a lot.
+Hello everyone, thank you dessindigo for these great lessons, they are really helping me.

-This is the first drawing I'm posting, sorry in advance for the photo quality.
-I think I have issues with perspective and shades of gray.
+This is the first drawing I’m posting, so sorry in advance for the quality of the photo.
+I think I’m having some issues with perspective and shading.
 What do you think?

 Bonjour a tous, merci dessindigo pour ces chouettes cours, ils m'aide beaucoup